ErikMcClure/PonyClicker/CHANGELIST.md

 - Upgrade system overhauled into buckets (Resolve #34)
 - Upgrade list is now sorted
 - Added a lower bound check to address precision issues (Resolve #42)
+- Boosted muffin bonus to compensate for new upgrade system

 ## v0.87
 - Fixed memory leak